unrival-system/specification/pages/unrival.md

 	  A[GTD] --> B(("maximize the<br>achievability<br>of goals"))
 	  C[Agile] --> B
 	  ```
 - Unrival can be applied in groups with conflicting incentives.
-For example, it